strapi/strapi/docs/docs/testing/e2e/data-transfer.md

 The full documentation of the feature can be seen [here](https://docs.strapi.io/developer-docs/latest/developer-resources/data-management.html).
 Below are a couple of scenarios you might find yourself.

 :::warning
 Admin users and API tokens are not exported.
 Therefore, restored data does not include the users table, which means that createdBy and updatedBy are empty in a restored instance.
-Relations between entities are also broken in the import/export sequence.
 :::

 ### Creating a data packet